Home

 Mode Description

-Acro/rate mode Joystick changes the rate of chang eof the angle.
+Acro/rate mode Joystick changes the rate of change of the angle.
 Just needs gyro data.

 Angle/stabilized mode Joystick changes tilt angle and drone auto levels to maintain that angle.